MTCivil0/Concrete-mix-Claude/README.md

 ## Notes

-- PCC (Precipitated Calcium Carbonate) is modeled as an inert micro-filler.
-  Optimal range: 3–8%.
-At 5%, expect ~+5–9% compressive strength gain from particle packing effect (no reactive contribution to hydration).
-- All ACI 211.1 lookup tables are embedded in `src/aci211.py`.
 - This tool provides preliminary guidance only — not a substitute for a licensed structural engineer or certified concrete technologist.